What Is Amazon IP Complaint?

 Generally, Amazon trawls listings and detects a potential trademark name violation.
-A bot helps Amazon with this tracing, and Amazon flag up ‘Suspected IP Claims.’
+A bot helps Amazon with this tracing, and Amazon flags up ‘Suspected IP Claims.’
 This is shown in the Account Health section on Seller Central under ‘Policy Compliance.’

 How to Use IP Alert Chrome Extension?

 A google chrome extension can be helpful for IP Alert.
-The chrome extension alerts you when you are on the branded product page filled with intellectual property complaints against resellers.
+The Chrome extension alerts you when you are on the branded product page filled with intellectual property complaints against resellers.
 So IP Alerts will instantly notify you about any of your inventory that could be high risk; therefore, you will not get in trouble.

 But if you have received an IP complaint, don’t be scared.
-Just follow the steps mentioned above and don’t forget to take the valid claims seriously.
+Just follow the steps mentioned above, and don’t forget to take valid claims seriously.
 Not responding to legitimate complaints can have very bad consequences for your business.
 If you wanna know more about Amazon FBA, online arbitrage deals and etc, follow our blog.